-The notion that vaccines cause autism may be one of the most dangerous and damaging ideas prevalent in modern society, and it can unfortunately all be traced back to a 1998 essay that started the anti-vaxx movement.
-Andrew Wakefield, a now-disgraced gastroenterologist, published the paper along with 12 co-authors, who have since retracted their names from the research.
-But not Wakefield!
-He’s continued to double-down on his assertions throughout the decades, continuing to push his research that has since been proven inaccurate, dishonest, and downright fraudulent.
+The notion that vaccines cause autism – one of the least informed and most damaging ideas prevalent in modern society – can be traced back to one essay written in 1998.
+Andrew Wakefield, a now-disgraced gastroenterologist credited with starting the anti-vaxx movement, published the paper along with 12 co-authors, who have since retracted their names from the research.
+Wakefield, however, continued to double-down on his assertions throughout the decades and continued to push his research that has since been proven inaccurate, dishonest, and fraudulent.

-How anti-vaxx started is a sad enough tale, but the story of how it has continued to grow, despite all the evidence to the contrary, is even more depressing.
+How anti-vaxx started is a sad enough tale, but the story of how it has continued to grow, despite all the evidence to the contrary, is even more distressing.
 Through the promotion of celebrity anti-vaxxers like Jenny McCarthy and her former husband, Jim Carrey, the movement against vaccinating children has exploded and is now having a demonstrable effect on the health of children.
-The paper came out nearly two decades ago, and was debunked almost immediately, but that doesn't seem to matter to those who have already made up their minds.
-Nor does the laundry list of things that vaccines have saved us from.
+Wakefield's paper came out decades ago – and was debunked almost immediately – but countless parents and anti-vaxx proponents continue to disregard the scientific evidence demonstrating the benefits of vaccines.

-Andrew Wakefield Was A Gastroenterologist With A History Of Falsely Linking Vaccines To Illnesses
+Andrew Wakefield Carried A History Of Falsely Linking Vaccines To Illnesses

-A Random Mother Of A Child With Autism Tipped Him Off On The Whole Idea
+A Random Mother Of An Autistic Child Suggested The Idea To Wakefield

-His 1998 Paper Claimed To Have Evidence Of A Link Between The MMR Vaccine, Gastrointestinal Illness, And Autism – Sort Of
+Wakefield's Paper Claimed Evidence That Linked The MMR Vaccine, Gastrointestinal Illness, And Autism

-Wakefield Went To The Press Asking For A MMR Vaccine Ban As Though His "Research" Was Conclusive
+Wakefield Went To The Press Asking For An MMR Vaccine Ban

 No One Was Ever Able To Replicate His Results